First Year Planting Teff in Michigan

 So that was us.
 We had a general idea of what we thought teff would like - what kind of soil bed it wanted, what time of year would be best, how to plant.
 We started planting it using a very small drill (pictured above).
 Teff was in the steel compartments and would slowly trickle down and fall into the furrow the disc would create.
 Then a mere hint of soil would cover the seed.

 As with most old farm equipment, something eventually broke and we were stuck without a way to plant the teff with about 8 acres to go.
 Farmers are incredibly resourceful and that didn't stall us for long.
-We ended up pouring teff seed into a giant bag that was used to plant grass.
+We ended up pouring teff seed into a giant canvas bag that was used to spread grass seed.
 A rotating disk was attached to a hand crank so as we turned, the disc turned and teff seed flew out in the direction we pointed it towards.

 Chauncey and I had to hold this contraption between us on the back of a pickup truck that dad drove back and forth across the last 8 acres.
 We were balancing the bag, trying to keep upright and doing our best to spread teff evenly.
 The sun had just set when we finished and there was a buzz of excitement for what we had just accomplished.
 A suggestion a few months prior had turned into dedicating 33 acres to a dream we had.